TahaHassan24/FlappyBird/README.md

 # Flappy Bird Clone - README
 ## Overview

-This project is a clone of the popular Flappy Bird game, developed using C++ and the SFML 2.5.1.
+This project is a clone of the popular Flappy Bird game, developed using C++ and SFML 2.5.1.
 The objective is to score points by passing through the gaps in the pipes.
 ## Features

     Playable game with scoring system